 Unless you have access to a smoker grill that will allow you to slow smoke the ribs and thus infuse a marvelous flavor in that way, brining, in my opinion, is a must.
 It is the only way I know of, other than smoking, to ensure that your chosen flavors permeate the meat all the way to the bone.
 Even a killer sauce can’t do the entire flavoring job.

 My other BBQ “secret” is to slow-poach the ribs prior to grilling.
 With slow poaching, you break down the connective fiber, which fast grilling does not do.
 The ribs are then incredibly tender.

 I also love this method because I never have to worry whether the ribs are cooked to the necessary internal temperature for safe consumption.
 Plus all major steps are done ahead.
 All you need to do just before serving the ribs is heat them through and brown the glaze.
 It doesn’t get any easier than this.

 I almost forgot to mention that these BBQ ribs are over-the-top delicious.
 I have served them at numerous Fourth of July family gatherings, and they are always the star attraction.
-Folks are still talking about them even years later.
+Folks still talk about them even years later.
 I LOVE that.
-J

 - For the best grilled flavor possible, use wood charcoal alone or in combination with wood chips (which must first be soaked in cold water).
 Mesquite, alderwood, peachwood, and applewood are all excellent flavor producers.